gtsoukas/cfzoo/README.md

 # Benchmarking of Collaborative Filtering Implementations

- Weighted Regularized Matrix Factorization (WRMF) is used to compress sparse matrices e.g. for [recommender systems](http://yifanhu.net/PUB/cf.pdf). cfzoo is an attempt to compare different implementations of WRMF by goodness of fit and other metrics that matter in practice.
+ Weighted Regularized Matrix Factorization (WRMF) is used to compress sparse matrices e.g. for [recommender systems](http://yifanhu.net/PUB/cf.pdf). cfzoo is an attempt to compare different implementations of WRMF by goodness of fit and compute resource requirements.

 ## MovieLens dataset w/o hyperparameter tuning